Constraint-Level Design of zkEVMs: Architectures, Trade-offs, and Evolution: Introduction

 \section{Introduction}

-Ethereum revolutionized blockchain technology by introducing the Ethereum Virtual Machine (EVM), a Turing-complete execution environment that enables programmable smart contracts \cite{buterin2014next, wood2014ethereum}.
-This computational layer has spawned a vast ecosystem supporting Decentralized Finance (DeFi) protocols that automate financial services \cite{chen2020survey}, Non-Fungible Token (NFT) marketplaces facilitating digital ownership \cite{razi2023non}, and Decentralized Autonomous Organizations (DAOs) enabling collective governance \cite{santana2022blockchain}.
-Yet this very success exposes the Achilles' heel of Ethereum at large scales of transactions: its consensus mechanism requires every node to re-execute every transaction to validate state transitions, creating a fundamental bottleneck where global throughput cannot exceed what the super-majority of weakest participating nodes can process \cite{chaliasos2024analyzing, koutmos2023network}.
-During periods of high demand, such as DeFi liquidation cascades, popular NFT mints, or protocol migrations, gas fees can become prohibitively expensive, pricing out ordinary users and limiting application utility.
-This scalability crisis stems from the blockchain trilemma, a fundamental constraint requiring systems to sacrifice one of three properties: decentralization, security, or scalability \cite{altarawneh2020buterin, nakai2024formulation, zhou2020solutions, sguanci2021layer}.
-Ethereum prioritizes decentralization through its extensive node network and security through its proof-of-stake consensus, necessarily constraining transaction throughput to maintain these properties.
+Ethereum revolutionized blockchain technology by introducing the Ethereum Virtual Machine (EVM), a Turing-complete execution environment that enables programmable smart contracts~\cite{wood2014ethereum, kolb2020core}.
+This computational layer has spawned a vast ecosystem supporting Decentralized Finance (DeFi) protocols that automate financial services~\cite{werner2022sok}.
+Yet this very success exposes the Achilles' heel of Ethereum at large scales of transactions.
+Its consensus mechanism requires every node to re-execute every transaction to validate state transitions, creating a fundamental bottleneck where global throughput cannot exceed what the super-majority of weakest participating nodes can process~\cite{croman2016scaling}.
+During periods of high demand, such as DeFi liquidation cascades, gas fees can become prohibitively expensive, pricing out ordinary users and limiting application utility.
 This fundamental limitation has driven the search for scaling solutions that preserve the security guarantees of Ethereum while circumventing its execution bottleneck.